ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 It would benefit the reader to write variations around the examples provided to strengthen understanding.
 The topics discussed are not limited to interactive execution of OCaml expressions.
 However, we believe they are easier to understand within the dynamics of interaction with the OCaml interpreter.

+The first four sections of this tutorial addresses non-function values.
+The following sections, starting at [Function as Values](#function-as-values) addresses functions.

 **Prerequisites**: This is an intermediate-level tutorial.
 Ensure you have have [completed the “Get Started” series](https://ocaml.org/docs/installing-ocaml) before proceeding with this tutorial.

 <!--